 Privacy Officer IDCARE PO Box 412 Caloundra QLD Australia 4551

-Requests may also be emailed to email@example.com with the words “Attn: Privacy Officer” in the subject line.
+Requests may also be emailed using our feedback form, with the words “Attn: Privacy Officer” in the subject line.
 To assist IDCARE in responding to your request we would be grateful if you could provide your IDCARE Case Number (if relevant) and the estimated date of your engagement with IDCARE.

 IDCARE does monitor website and social media traffic via a third- party web and social media analytics platform.
 Due to the dynamic nature of this environment IDCARE is able to access reports from this third party to inform our organisation of usage statistics to assist us in planning and fixing the quality and compatibility issues around the following: